MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Methods.md

 You can read more about these methods in [about_arrays](about_arrays.md)

-### Calling a specific method when multiple overloads existing
+### Calling a specific method when multiple overloads exist

 Consider the following scenario when calling .NET methods.
 If a method takes an object but has an overload via an interface taking a more specific type,